databricks/databricks-sql-python/CONTRIBUTING.md

   "databricks://token:$access_token@$host?http_path=$http_path&catalog=$catalog&schema=$schema"
 ```

 Some of these of these tests fail currently.
 We're working on getting relevant tests passing and others skipped.
+The tests that we've already reviewed and verified
+are decorated with a pytest marker called `reviewed`.
+To only run these tests and check for regressions, you can add `-m reviewed` to the invocation command above.

 ### Code formatting